UU-cellbiology/PTU_Reader/README.md

 Lifetime acquisition often happens over multiple frames.
 If this option is checked in the menu, plugin will provide intensity stack for each frame (if binning is 1) or summarized intensity of multiple frames for the bin size larger than 1.

 In addition, for the same number of binned frames, it will generate average lifetime value map.
-**Important**: the lifetime value is in the same 4096 register format!
-Use the same math/laser frequency recalculation to get value in nanoseconds.
-Whole image/stack math can be done using ImageJ *Process->Math* options.
+**Important**: the average lifetime value is presented in the same "counts of lifetime"!
+If you want it to be presented in the physical units, you need to multiply all intensity values by *MeasDesc_Resolution* parameters (in s, ns or ps).
+For the whole image/stack it can be done using ImageJ *Process->Math->Multiply..* function.

 So you can observe average lifetime change during acquisition.
 It is recommended to you different LUT to highlight its changes (*Image->Lookup Tables->Spectrum* or *Rainbow RGB*)